rainlanguage/docs.rainlang.xyz/docs/raindex/10-reading-stack-elements.md

 # Reading stack elements

 ## Overview
-Rainlang is a stack-based interpreted language, understanding stack element positions is crucial for debugging, charting, and backtesting.
-This guide explains how to read and reference stack elements within the Raindex application.Composed rainlang document for a scenario must be known in order to know the positions of the elements on the stack.
-Fully composed rainlang is available in the rainlang tab of the raindex editor.
+Rainlang is a stack-based interpreted language.
+Understanding stack element positions is crucial for debugging, charting, and backtesting.
+This guide explains how to read and reference stack elements within the Raindex application.
+The composed rainlang document for a scenario must be known in order to know the positions of the elements on the stack.
+Fully composed rainlang is available in the rainlang tab of the Raindex editor.

 <img src="/img/raindex/raindex_rainlang_tab.png" />

 ## Stack Overview
-Rainlang is a stack based language, where sources and statements are zero indexed and the elements can be accessed in source-statement hierarchy.
+Rainlang is a stack-based language, where sources and statements are zero-indexed and the elements can be accessed in source-statement hierarchy.
-Eg : Reffering to our example, following is the composition for the `limit-order.buy.prod` scenario:
+E.g.: Referring to our example, following is the composition for the `limit-order.buy.prod` scenario:
 ```
 /* 0. calculate-io */
 using-words-from 0x662dFd6d5B6DF94E07A60954901D3001c24F856a 0xD6B34F97d4A8Cb38D0544dB241CB3f335866f490